 Feeling under pressure to make your body conform to a certain shape?

 There is a lot of pressure in society to have a certain body type.
-Many men and women feel under pressure to have strong, muscled bodies that look like those we see in the media.
+People of all genders can feel under pressure to have strong, muscled bodies that look like those we see in the media.
 Sometimes, people take steroids and supplements because they feel it will help them achieve these results, despite the health consequences.
 However, this is not healthy approach and can do harm to your body.

-There are many different body shapes and sizes, and it’s recommended that we eat a balanced diet, exercise regularly, and try to accept the body shape that results from these healthy behaviours.
+There are many different body shapes and sizes, and it’s recommended that we eat a balanced diet, exercise regularly, and embrace the body shape the have naturally.
 Don’t risk your health in the attempt to achieve a certain body type.
 For more information on body image, click here.